Twenty-three-year-old California bred Brie Larson has mined an impressive career as a stellar supporting

 Diablo Cody’s HBO show “The United States of Tara” as Toni Collette’s

 rebellious daughter.
-In the SXSW Narrative Competition entry "Short Term 12," the second feature from "I Am
+In the SXSW sensation (it won both the jury and audience top prizes) “Short Term 12,” the second feature from “I Am

 Not a Hipster” director Destin Daniel Cretton, the actress moves

 up to leading lady status to anchor the indie drama as Grace, a 20-something supervisor at a foster-care facility, pregnant with the

 child of her co-worker boyfriend (John Gallagher Jr.), and weighed down

 by one dark secret she’s harboring.